AP Physics C

 90 - 100%Problems #3 - 4

-4. The total points earned by a student on this assignment will be determined by the instructor based on a number of factors including quality of solutions, number of problems completed, difficulty of problem attempted, and overall quality of assignments submitted.
+4. The total points earned by a student on this assignment will be determined by the instructor based on a number of factors, including number of problems completed, difficulty of problem, and overall quality of assignments submitted by students.

-5. You are encouraged to talk with other students about these problems and how to go about solving them, however each person must complete their own assignment to be turned in, without looking at other students' work.
-Even when numeric answers to problems are the same, solutions must be written independently, and differently, and developed and explained in each student's own words.
+5. You may talk with other students about these problems and how to go about solving them—in fact, this is encouraged—but each person must complete their own assignment to be turned in, without looking at other students' work.
+Even when numeric answers to problems are the same, solutions from different students must be written independently, and differently, and developed and explained in each student's own words.

 6. The assignment must have a separate cover sheet that includes your Name, Date, Course and Period, and Name of Assignment.
 Staple this cover sheet to the front of the problems that you've solved.